Foundation Cracks in Texas: Which Ones Matter

 How to Read a Foundation Crack: Type, Direction, and Width

-Hairline and Vertical Cracks: Usually Cosmetic
+Hairline and Vertical Cracks: Often Lower Concern, Not Self-Diagnosing

 A vertical crack still earns a second look in two cases: